AntonelloDN/df_envimet/plugin beta/readme.md

 Here you can find a beta version of dragonfly components.
-They will be released in official Dragonfly Legacy as soon as they are stable enough.
+They will be released in official Dragonfly Legacy as soon as they are tested enough.

 ## Installation